 After the American forces leave, Sawsan tells al-Khafaji that she is ready to go to Jordan wholeheartedly.
 She tells him that leaving her country does not make her any less nationalistic.
 She tells him that she intends to make their stories heard and continue fighting for Iraq from outside the country.

 Then, al-Khafaji remembers his entire family from years ago.
 Then, the scene cuts to al-Khafaji in the present, standing exactly where he did.
-However, his cab-driver friend is standing next to him, not Sawsan.
+However, his cab driver friend is standing next to him, not Sawsan.
 Al-Khafaji tells his friend that he stayed to fight for his country in his own way.
-When asked whether he would be fighting for Iraq as a police officer, al-Khafaji pauses, smiles and sits in the car.
+When asked whether he would be fighting for Iraq as a police officer, al-Khafaji pauses, smiles, and sits in the car.
 The two drive away…

 What Will Al-Khafaji do?

 We do know that Al-Khafaji does not go to Jordan with his family.
-This could actually turn out to be a good thing for him since he would be able to focus on rebuilding his country without having to worry about the safety of his family.
+This could actually be a good thing for him since he would be able to focus on rebuilding his country without having to worry about the safety of his family.
 Moreover, it also puts to rest a tired cliche: that of an antagonist threatening to cause harm to the hero’s family.

 Now, Al-Khafaji may actually join the police force again since the Iraqi police will be revamped.
 However, he might also decide to pursue a line of work that allows him to make more impact.
 According to reports, the second season might revolve around the true incident of a large sum of money that had gone missing from American funds for Iraq.